Function-Level Cycles

 Cycle-Cut Candidates (Function Level)

-{ "cycle_cut_candidates": [ { "from": "src/document/builders/join.js::buildJoin", "to": "src/document/utilities/assert-doc.js::assertDoc", "call_count": 2, "note": "Cheapest edge to cut in this cycle" } ]}When to Use Function-Level Analysis
+{ "ui_schemas": { "scc": { "issues": { "categories": { "cycle_cut_candidates": { "critical": [ { "from": "src/document/builders/join.js::buildJoin", "to": "src/document/utilities/assert-doc.js::assertDoc", "call_count": 2, "note": "Cheapest edge to cut in this call-graph cycle" } ] } } } } }}When to Use Function-Level Analysis

-- Runtime coupling — High
+- Runtime coupling is high: high

 Enabling and Output

-To inspect candidates:
+To inspect call-cycle cut candidates:

-arxo analyze --format json | jq '.ui_schemas.scc.issues.categories.cycle_cut_candidates.critical'Next Steps
+arxo analyze --format json | jq '.results[] | select(.id=="scc") | .data[] | select(.key|startswith("scc.function."))'Next Steps

-Section titled “Next Steps”- Interpretation — How to read cycle results and thresholds
+Section titled “Next Steps”- Interpretation: how to read cycle results and thresholds

-- Refactoring Patterns — Patterns that break cycles
+- Refactoring Patterns: patterns that break cycles

-- Circular Dependencies — Back to overview
+- Circular Dependencies: back to overview